Code-Institute-Submissions/milestone_project_2-3/README.md

 ## Acknowledgements

-* Thank you to my mentor, Antoijia Simic who was a great help to me in showing how I should design my website to make it look modern, showed me examples
+* Thank you to my mentor, Antoijia Simic who went through the first stage of the project with me but then was going on a 2 month leave.
+* Thank you to my new mentor, Adegbenga Adeye who went throught each stage with me.
-* Antoijia also past on her vast knowlege of different aspects to do with making and designing my project.
+* Adegbenga also past on his knowlege of different aspects to do with making and designing my project.
+* Thank you to Xavier, one of the Tutors who helped me with the last problem I had, the map did work but we got there. :)